The Braves’ 10 Greatest Hitters

 Wally Berger (1930-37)

 Few, if any, major leaguers have carried an entire team on their backs offensively as Berger did for the Braves in the 1930s.
 As a 24-year-old rookie in 1930, Berger crashed onto the scene with 38 homers with 119 RBIs, both rookie records that have since been broken.
 The rest of the team hit only 28 homers, starting a trend that would continue for much of Berger’s reign in Boston as he slammed 45% of the team’s round-trippers from 1930-35; only Babe Ruth has ever managed to hit a higher percentage of a team’s total home run output over a six-year period.
 When an aging, overweight Ruth himself appeared with the Braves at the end of his career in 1935, his six blasts were second on the team to Berger’s NL-best 34.
-Berger’s own power soon began to fade and the Bees (as the Braves were known between 1936-40) correctly sensed that his career was on the downslope, so they shipped him off to the New York Giants in the midst of the 1937 season, never able to regain his stroke.
+Berger’s own power soon began to fade and the Bees (as the Braves were known between 1936-40) correctly sensed that his career was on the downslope, so they shipped him off midway through 1947 to the Giants in New York, where he never was able to regain his stroke.

 Tommy Holmes (1942-51)